tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/MySQL  操作指南/参数配置/设置实例参数_intl_en.md

-You can view and modify certain parameters and query parameter modification logs in [TDSQL-C for MySQL console](https://console.cloud.tencent.com/cynosdb).
+You can view and modify certain parameters and query parameter modification logs in the [TDSQL-C for MySQL console](https://console.cloud.tencent.com/cynosdb).

 ## Notes
 - To ensure instance stability, only some parameters can be modified in the console.
 These parameters are displayed on the **Parameter Settings** page.